hydren-crypto/stampchain/docs/api.md

 | `locked`          | Whether the corresponding Bitcoin Stamp asset is locked (we encourage True) |
 | `divisible`       | Whether the stamp is divisible (we encourage false)                      |

 ---

 <br>

 ## Query Parameters

-### Search for Stamps Owned By Address
+### Search for Bitcoin Stamps Owned By Address
-This returns all stamps which are owned by the address provided in the query parameter.
+This returns all Bitcoin Stamps which are owned by the address provided in the query parameter.

 https://stampchain.io/api/stamps?wallet_address=14wD9ShyhwEskG84q6CWMVpnPZw5B8NvLg